Joomla Developer Manual

 <client>administrator</client>

-<infourl title="Scottish Gaelic Language Pack">https://github.com/ceford/cefjdemos-pkg-gd-gb/blob/main/README.md</infourl>
+<infourl title="Scottish Gaelic Language Pack">https://github.com/ceford/cefjdemos-pkg-gd-gb/blob/joomla5/README.md</infourl>

 <downloads>

-<downloadurl type="full" format="zip">https://github.com/ceford/cefjdemos-pkg-gd-gb/raw/main/pkg_gd-GB.zip</downloadurl>
+<downloadurl type="full" format="zip">https://github.com/ceford/cefjdemos-pkg-gd-gb/releases/download/5.3.2/pkg_gd-GB-joomla5.zip</downloadurl>

 </downloads>